-The fact that sellers often refuse to grant concessions does not, in and of its own, imply that sellers’ adherence to their formal contract terms is inefficient.
-Admittedly, in competitive markets with no informational asymmetries sellers have strong incentives to please consumers.
-It may therefore seem unlikely that sellers will insist on enforcing harsh terms to the letter at the risk of driving away customers unless these terms reflect an efficient risk allocation between sellers and consumers in the first place.
-In the case of return policies, for example, the findings suggest that harsh “no refund” policies are often adopted by local sellers who typically incur high depreciation costs from facilitating returns because of their lower ability to resell used items or return them to the supplier.
+The fact that sellers often refuse to grant concessions does not, in and of itself, imply that sellers’ adherence to their formal contract terms is inefficient.
+Admittedly, in competitive markets with no informational asymmetries, sellers have strong incentives to satisfy consumers.
+It may therefore seem unlikely that sellers will insist on enforcing harsh terms to the letter at the risk of driving away customers unless these terms reflect an efficient risk allocation between sellers and consumers.
+In the case of return policies, for example, the findings suggest that harsh no refund policies are often adopted by local sellers that typically incur high depreciation costs from facilitating returns because of their lower ability to resell used items or return them to the supplier.

-While sellers’ insistence on following the contract to the letter may be efficient even if the contract (or term) is unfavorable to the consumer, the results suggest that sellers’ departure from their contract terms might lead to inefficiencies and negative distributive outcomes both ex ante and ex post.
+While sellers’ insistence on following the contract to the letter may be efficient, even if the contract or term is unfavorable to the consumer, the results suggest that sellers’ departures from their contract terms might lead to inefficiencies and negative distributive outcomes both ex ante and ex post.

 Ex ante, the variation in return outcomes across stores with identical paper policies leads to a “lemons” problem.
-Namely, consumers will be unable to distinguish between sellers that strictly enforce their paper policies and those that do not—thereby providing higher-quality services.
-This, in turn, might distort their purchasing decisions.
-For example, consumers might buy items from a seller with a strict “no refund” policy even though they believe that they may need to return the items to the seller, optimistically assuming that the seller will deviate from its policy, while—in fact—the seller is unlikely to forgive.
-At the same time, consumers might refrain from buying items from particular sellers because they may wrongly assume that these sellers enforce their policies to the letter, while—in fact—the latter often behave more leniently than their policy dictates.
+Namely, consumers will be unable to distinguish between sellers that strictly enforce their paper policies and those that, by not doing so, provide higher quality services.
+This informational lacuna could distort consumers’ purchasing decisions.
+For example, consumers might buy items from a seller with a strict no refund policy even though they are aware that they may need to return the items to the seller, optimistically assuming that the seller will deviate from its policy, while, in fact, the seller is unlikely to demonstrate any leniency.
+At the same time, consumers might refrain from buying items from particular sellers because they may wrongly assume that these sellers enforce their policies to the letter, while, in fact, the latter often behave more leniently than their policy dictates.

-Firms that enforce their terms to the letter will have no incentive to let consumers know that they provide lower-quality services (by refusing to grant concessions).
-Sellers that systematically deviate from their policies when facing non-opportunistic consumers are seemingly incentivized to advertise their leniency on the ground, thereby solving this lemons problem by distinguishing themselves from the stores that strictly adhere to the written agreement vis-à-vis all consumers.
-But if a store’s policy to systematically under-enforce its’ policy is made public, store clerks might not be able to fend off those opportunistic consumers that the formal policy was adopted to protect from in the first place.
-The fact that non-forgiving firms benefit from the behavior of forgiving firms by guising themselves as such might, in turn, lower the incentives of firms to be forgiving, thereby resulting in a lemons’ equilibrium.
+Firms that enforce their terms to the letter will have no incentive to let consumers know that they provide lower quality services by virtue of their refusal to grant concessions.
+Sellers that systematically deviate from their policies when facing non-opportunistic consumers are apparently incentivized to advertise this practical leniency, thereby solving this lemons problem by distinguishing themselves from the stores that strictly adhere to the written agreement vis-à-vis all consumers.
+But if a store’s policy to systematically under-enforce its policy is made public, store clerks might not be able to fend off those opportunistic consumers against whom the formal policy was adopted to protect in the first place.
+The fact that non-lenient firms benefit from the behavior of lenient firms by guising themselves as such might, in turn, lower the incentives of firms to be lenient, thereby resulting in an equilibrium.

-So why do we see gaps persist?
-One reason why we do not see a lemons’ equilibrium is the rise of online information flows.
-Stores’ lenient on the ground policies are often “exposed” online, but firms still use harsh paper policy terms in order to fend off opportunistic consumers.
+So why do gaps persist?
+One reason for the absence of a lemons equilibrium is the rise of online information flows.
+Stores’ policies to be lenient on the ground are often “exposed” online, but firms still use harsh paper policy terms in order to fend off opportunistic consumers.
 Another reason to use these harsh policy terms is their ex ante chilling effects on consumers.
-Even if it is known that a certain seller has the habit of departing from a specific policy term—the presence of the term may encourage consumers to abide by it, while discouraging them from making claims ex post.
+Even if it is known that a certain seller has the habit of departing from a specific policy term, the mere presence of the term may nonetheless encourage consumers to abide by it, while discouraging them from making claims ex post.